ethanamaher/better-git-blame.nvim/README.md

 * Visually select lines of code and use `:BlameInvesigate` to search for git commits affecting the line numbers selected
 * After running `:BlameInvestigate` the last selection information is cached so you can run `:BlameShowLast` to see the commits from the last selection
 * Due to this heuristic approach, it may not show to full history of that block, will have to think about the best way to really search through git commits for specific edits to the block of code selected.
+### `:BlameInvestigate`
+* Visually select lines of code to search for git commits that have affected one or more of the selected line numbers
+* Heuristic as same code may not be on same lines as development progresses
+### `:BlameInvestigateContent`
+* Visually select lines of code, the function will find the longest line in selection and run a posix-ere escape function to prepare it for a regex search with git log -G
+* Longest line of may not be code or unique so could get false positives
+* Would like to apply a fuzzy search which may allow searching with multiple lines
+### `:BlameShowLast`
+* Running the investigate commands caches the information used so running `:BlameShowLast` will open a telescope picker using the same commit list that was found with the investigate command
+* Only stores last search
 ## Setup
 ### Dependencies
 * Neovim (developed on v0.10.4)